-In my novel, Lullabies in Bedlam, the protagonist Ursula grapples mightily with her own shame and guilt, partly because of her own actions, but also because she has internalized what others have to say about her.
+In my novel, Lullabies in Bedlam, the protagonist Raya grapples mightily with her own shame and guilt, partly because of her own actions, but also because she has internalized what others have to say about her.

 For a scholarly article on self-stigma, I am providing the link to Patrick Corrigan’s article, On the Self-Stigma of Mental Illness: Stages, Disclosure, and Strategies for Change